Zainab-bear/Aston-Hack-11/README.md

 ---

 ## 🌍 The Vision
-Reclaiming the *“future we were promised”* — where technology feels optimistic, clean, and human-centric.
+Reclaiming the *“future we were promised”* — where technology feels optimistic, clean, and human centric.

 SkillSprout isn’t just an app.
 It’s **digital soil where communities grow resilience together**.